-I rolled the egg rolls as follows: (1) With a of the egg roll wrapper point facing me, I placed 1/4-cup of the filling in the center ; (2) I folded the point facing me towards the center, covering the filling; (3) Then, I brought the two sides towards the center, like an envelope; and (4) Finally, I rolled the egg roll towards the remaining point, sealing it with a dab of water on the point.
+To make the egg rolls I rolled them as follows: (1) With a of the egg roll wrapper point facing me, I placed 1/4-cup of the filling in the center; (2) I folded the point facing me towards the center, covering the filling; (3) Then I brought the two sides towards the center, like an envelope; and (4) Finally, I rolled the egg roll towards the remaining point, sealing it with a dab of water on the point.

 I placed the egg rolls on a parchment lined baking sheet, knowing that what I didn’t use would freeze beautifully.

 I poured some oil into my wok and heated it to 350° F. Once the oil was hot enough, I placed a few in the wok, so as not to crowd them.
 I cooked them, turning them over until they were golden brown on all sides.